 Related article: How to create great HR policies as an SME

 If an employee is going to lose money due to cancellation, this could damage the working relationship.
 To address this and improve employee relations, it may be prudent to offer financial compensation.
 This is particularly true in cases where the employee has been asked to take a certain period as annual leave (enforced annual leave) and is subsequently told to cancel annual leave.

 When it comes to cancelling annual leave, prevention is better than cure.
 Having a clearer overview of holiday bookings within your organisation can help eradicate the need for cancellations and irking employees.
 In this vein, annual leave software can be a powerful solution for your annual leave management process.

 For instance, with the myhrtoolkit holiday management feature, you can:

 - Assign holiday managers (e.g. an employee’s line manager) to approve or deny a request.

-- View a comprehensive calendar of requested and approved holiday bookings across departments and locations.
+- View a comprehensive staff holiday planner of requested and approved bookings across departments and locations.

 - Personalise settings so that employees can see when colleagues in their department, location etc. are on holiday.
 This can help reduce instances of under-staffing or holiday cancellation.

 - Block out periods when employees cannot request annual leave, so managers don’t accidentally accept a request during a critical busy period or a mandatory training day.